decretist/Dissertation/Chapter0/chapter0.md

 the purpose of whatever academic career I might hope to have to position myself as a Digital Humanities specialist.
-In the summer of 2010, I had taught myself to write Python web applications on the Google App Engine platform, so in the first half of 2011, I developed Ingobert, a Python/GAE web application to visualize textual differences in Beinecke 413, in connection with an independent study project supervised by Pennington and Davis.[^5] Largely on the strength of the Ingobert project, Neil Fraistat of the University of Maryland hired me as a graduate assistant at the Maryland Institute for Technology in the Humanities (MITH) to work as a Scala/Lift programmer on the Active OCR project.[^6]
+In the summer of 2010, I had taught myself to write Python web applications on the Google App Engine (GAE) platform, so in the first half of 2011, I developed Ingobert, a Python/GAE web application to visualize textual differences in Beinecke 413, in connection with an independent study project supervised by Pennington and Davis.[^7] Largely on the strength of the Ingobert project, Neil Fraistat of the University of Maryland hired me as a graduate assistant at the Maryland Institute for Technology in the Humanities (MITH) to work as a Scala/Lift programmer on the Active OCR project.[^8]

 I finished my PhD comprehensive examinations in October 2012 and advanced to candidacy in January 2013.
-I had not yet made a definite decision to pursue a dissertation project with a Digital Humanities component, but audited Matt Kirschenbaum's graduate Introduction to Digital Humanities course at the University of Maryland in Spring 2013, with the idea that an overview of the field might suggest a potential project.
+I had not yet made a definite decision to pursue a dissertation project with a Digital Humanities component, but audited Matt Kirschenbaum's graduate introduction to Digital Humanities course at the University of Maryland in Spring 2013, with the idea that an overview of the field might suggest a potential project.